jacobemery/ansible_tutorial/README.md

 * Now that you've created a role and the tasks within it, you need to tell Ansible to call that role in a playbook.
 * The goal is for well-written roles to be usable over and over again (idempotent), and in any playbook, without causing any problems.
 * Open the [main playbook](site.yaml) and add another line below '- install_packages' which matches the name of your new role folder that you just created in step 6.
 Match the format of "- install_packages" above it.
 * Great!
 Now Ansible will call the role you created, which runs a task that starts Apache.
-(We'll double check ypur work at the end of this step).
+(We'll double check your work at the end of this step).
 * One more thing needs to be done in this playbook here before we move on.
 And that is that you need to copy your Hyper-Text Markup Language (html) file to the web server.
 This is the file whose contents will show up in the web-browser when you type in the URL.
 * As was mentioned earlier, playbooks run a combination of roles and tasks.
 We've run some roles, now we want the playbook to run a task afterwards.
 * First, at the same indentation as the 'roles:' line, add a new line 'post_tasks:' after your new role call's line.